 Mindy Morales-Williams: Biogeochemical nutrient cycling, algal and microbial ecology, and harmful phytoplankton blooms in freshwater and coastal systems

 Mindy is a limnologist specializing in phycology and biogeochemistry.
 Her research interests include phytoplankton community ecology, cyanobacteria bloom dynamics, land-water linkages, and effects of eutrophication on carbon cycling in lake ecosystems.
 She investigates how fine scale physiological and ecological mechanisms feedback to drive ecosystem and landscape scale processes.

 Donna Parrish: Fisheries ecology

-As leader of the Vermont Cooperative Fish & Wildlife Unit, Donna’s research focuses on restoration of native fishes, acoustical sampling, and energy flow in ecosystems.
+As leader of the Vermont Cooperative Fish and Wildlife Research Unit, Donna’s research focuses on restoration of native fishes, acoustical sampling, and energy flow in ecosystems.
 Her current projects involve Atlantic salmon survival with fluctuating temperature related to climate change, the impacts of invasive alewife on rainbow smelt and the Lake Champlain ecosystem, and Stonecat populations in Vermont.

 Kristine Stepenuck: Impacts of land use on water quality, citizen science and volunteer monitoring, understanding outcomes of monitoring and community outreach efforts